 Starting with the February 2018 Power BI update, you can sync a slicer and use it on any or all pages in a report.

-In the current report, the District Monthly Sales page also has a District Manager slicer, but it is not synced with the one you created on the Overview page (the two slicers can have different item selections).
-The New Stores page has only a Store Name slicer.
-You can sync your new District Manager slicer to these pages, so that slicer selections on any page affect visualizations on all three pages.
+In the current report, the District Monthly Sales page has a District Manager slicer, but what if we also wanted that slicer on the New Stores page?
+The New Stores page has a slicer, but it provides only Store Name information.
+With the Sync slicers pane, you can sync the District Manager slicer to these pages, so that slicer selections on any page affect visualizations on all three pages.

 Observe the effects of syncing the slicer and making it visible on the other pages.
-On the District Monthly Sales page, the District Manager slicer now shows the same selections as the one on the Overview page.
-On the New Stores page, the selections in the District Manager slicer affect the selections that are available in the Store Name slicer.
+On the District Monthly Sales page, notice that the District Manager slicer now shows the same selections as on the Overview page.
+On the New Stores page, the District Manager slicer is now visible and it selections affect the selections that are visible in the Store Name slicer.

 Although the slicer initially appears on the synced pages at the same size and position as on the original page, you can move, resize, and format synced slicers on the various pages independently.

-If you sync a slicer to a page but do not make it visible on that page, slicer selections made on the other pages still filter the data on the page.
+If you sync a slicer to a page but don't make it visible on that page, slicer selections made on the other pages still filter the data on the page.

 With the District Manager slicer selected on any page, in the Visualizations pane, select the Format icon to display the formatting controls.